Azathothas/Static-Binaries/tailscale/README.md

-  ping       Ping a host at the Tailscale layer, see how it routed nc         Connect to a port on a host, connected to stdin/stdout ssh        SSH to a Tailscale machine funnel     Turn on/off Funnel service serve      Serve content and local servers version    Print Tailscale version web        Run a web server for controlling Tailscale file       Send or receive files
+  ping       Ping a host at the Tailscale layer, see how it routed nc         Connect to a port on a host, connected to stdin/stdout ssh        SSH to a Tailscale machine funnel     Serve content and local servers on the internet serve      Serve content and local servers on your tailnet version    Print Tailscale version web        Run a web server for controlling Tailscale file       Send or receive files